samsammurphy/6S_emulator/README.md

 2) earthengine authenticate

-3) (optional) commit to new container to save authentication and run that instead
+3) open earthengine notebook

-4) open earthengine notebook
+(optional) commit to new container to save authentication and run that instead (optional) connect to local drive containing (i)LUTs